reedacartwright/village_bounding_boxes/README.md

 As an alternative to the current algorithm, a village's boundary can be calculated without depending on the order of the POI.
 Below is an example using the x-axis, and other axes can be calculated similarly.
- - Find the mid point of the village based on the western edge of the western-most claimed POI and the eastern edge of the eastern-most claimed POI.
+ - Find the midpoint of the village based on the western edge of the western-most claimed POI and the eastern edge of the eastern-most claimed POI.
- - Create an AABB centered on this mid point that is 64.0m wide.
+ - Create an AABB centered on this midpoint that is 64.0m wide.
 Round the western edge down to the nearest integer (floor), and round the eastern edge up to the nearest integer (ceiling).
  - Increase the AABB west and/or east as necessary to include the western and